 There are certain skills that many line associates have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed math skills, physical stamina and communication skills.
+We discovered that a lot of resumes listed interpersonal skills, math skills and selling skills.

 Choosing the right major is always an important step when researching how to become a line associate.
 When we researched the most common majors for a line associate, we found that they most commonly earn high school diploma degrees or bachelor's degree degrees.
 Other degrees that we often see on line associate resumes include associate degree degrees or diploma degrees.

 You may find that experience in other jobs will help you become a line associate.
 In fact, many line associate jobs require experience in a role such as cashier.
 Meanwhile, many line associates also have previous career experience in roles such as sales associate or customer service representative.

 Tell us your goals and we'll match you with the right jobs to get there.

 In addition to switching up your job search, it might prove helpful to look at a career path for your specific job.
 Now, what's a career path you ask?
 Well, it's practically a map that shows how you might advance from one job title to another.
 Our career paths are especially detailed with salary changes.
 So, for example, if you started out with the role of machine operator you might progress to a role such as technician eventually.
 Later on in your career, you could end up with the title operations manager.

 Tell us your goals and we'll match you with the rights job to get there.

 Build a professional resume in minutes.

 Our AI resume builder helps you write a compelling and relevant resume for the jobs you want.